maame-deveer/existingdev/_posts/2023-08-29-my-tech-journey-so-far.md

 author: M.L De Veer
 ---

-avigating the labyrinth of tech as a junior developer has been a rollercoaster of uncertainty, self-discovery, and relentless determination.
+Navigating the labyrinth of tech as a junior developer has been a rollercoaster of uncertainty, self-discovery, and relentless determination.
 Here's a glimpse into my journey so far:

 ## Humble Beginnings